 Her approach to social media has turned our assumptions upside down.
 In a quick poll of the office, 5 people assumed every school had its social media campaigns run through lower-level departments and would never have a thoroughly invested head of school doing the heavy lifting.
 This was a pretty safe assumption considering the tremendous amount of work and stress in the everyday lives of heads of schools.

 According to Josie, the school is not on Foursquare…yet.
 They have plans to utilize this relatively new social network at the school “soon!” according to Josie.
-Curious about how this might happen?
-Check out our article on how to use Foursquare to make attending classes fun.
 The school currently has two facebook pages (one for the school and one for alumni) and they do not yet use an emergency messaging system.
 If you are looking into emergency messaging system, click here to view Harvard’s MessageMe system.